 Reach losses, or depletions, in RR ResSim are categorized as either diversions under Sonoma Water's water rights or all other depletions from the watershed.
 System reach losses not associated with Sonoma Water diversions were estimated through an analysis of historical M&I data, streamflow gage data, unimpaired flow data, and climate data from 2002 to 2013.
 The depletions lump together losses from: a) evapotranspiration by riparian vegetation, b) aquifer recharge, c) agricultural diversions, and d) other M&I diversions.
 These reach loss patterns were adjusted for the months of July through October to match the total loss based on flow gage data observed in 2020.
+Reach losses between the PVP powerhouse and the USGS Russian River near Calpella stream gage (Potter Valley area) were estimated using the average total loss based on flow gage data observed in 2020 through 2022.
 Because the model calculates the reservoir releases necessary to meet minimum instream flow requirements, all water uses in the watershed are satisfied by simulated reservoir releases.